OpenPrinting/ps-printer-app/README.md

   [Issue #83: CUPS does IPP and SNMP ink level polls via backends, PAPPL should have functions for this](https://github.com/michaelrsweet/pappl/issues/83))

-- In `ps-printer-app.c` some places are marked with `TODO`.
-These are points to be improved or where functionality in PAPPL is still needed.

 - Build options for cups-filters, to build without libqpdf and/or without libppd, the former will allow to create the Snap of this